jlinclabs/apidocs/a_server.md

 }
 ```

-A JLINC receipt from the B server for the update will become available asynchronously.
+A JLINC receipt from each B server for the update will become available asynchronously.